 This is why it’s so important to speak to a knowledgeable loan officer about your mortgage options.
 Our experts can explain the different types of mortgage products and help you choose one that meets your particular needs.

 If you have questions about ARMs or any other type of mortgage, we have the answers.
-Sammamish Mortgage has been helping borrowers across the state of Washington for about 28 years, and we can help you as well.
+Sammamish Mortgage has been helping borrowers across the state of Washington since 1992, and we can help you as well.
 We provide various mortgage programs to borrowers in Washington, Oregon, Idaho, and Colorado.
 Please contact us with your mortgage-related questions, or to receive a rate quote.